Badlands National ParkPhoto by Chris N.

 Additional Badlands Park Regulations

 Camping Limits: Campers may stay up to 14 consecutive nights in Badlands National Park in a 30-day period.
-This limit is to prevent any one party from monopolizing a site.
 Group sites are typically limited to 2 or 3 nights for large groups.
-There is no "overflow" camping area in the park -- once campgrounds are full, you must find camping outside the park.
+There is no overflow camping area in the park -- once campgrounds are full, you must find camping outside the park.

-Pets: As mentioned, pets are allowed only in campgrounds, picnic areas, and other developed areas (and must be leashed).
-They are not permitted on hiking trails or off-trail in the backcountry due to potential conflicts with wildlife and for their own safety (for example, a curious dog could easily find a rattlesnake).
-Never leave pets unattended outside at camp, and always clean up pet waste (waste bins are at Cedar Pass; at Sage Creek you'll need to pack it out).
-The park can ticket for pet violations.
+Pets: Pets are allowed only in campgrounds, picnic areas, and other developed areas, and must be leashed at all times.
+They are not permitted on hiking trails or off-trail in the backcountry.
+Never leave pets unattended outside at camp, and always clean up pet waste.

-Fossil & Artifact Protection: Badlands is famous for its fossils -- it is illegal to collect or disturb fossils, rocks, or any natural or cultural object in the park.
-If you find an interesting fossil while hiking, you are welcome to take a photo, note the location, and even report it to park staff, but do not remove it.
-Digging or excavating is strictly prohibited without a permit.
-Similarly, do not deface or carve into the rock formations.
+Fossil and Artifact Protection: It is illegal to collect or disturb fossils, rocks, or any natural or cultural object in the park.
+Do not dig or carve into rock formations.
 These actions carry heavy fines and potential federal charges.

-Drone Use: Launching, landing, or operating drones (UAVs) is banned inside Badlands National Park.
-The quiet environment is part of the park's appeal and wildlife can be stressed by drones.
-Leave the drone at home (or use it outside park boundaries in allowable areas on the national grassland).
+Drone Use: Launching, landing, or operating drones is banned inside Badlands National Park.
+Drones may be used outside park boundaries in allowable areas on the national grassland.

 Beyond the Campground: Activities and Exploration hiker icon